 Each document class:

-- has specific security settings, such as permissions assigned to the roles in the class
+- has specific settings, such as permissions assigned to the roles in the class

 - can be associated with a single workflow

-There can be several document classes in a library.
-For example, a library may contain three document classes: invoices, purchase orders and expense reports, each with specific properties, roles and workflows.
+Secured Folder libraries and Document Management libraries can contain several document classes.
+For example, a library may contain three document classes: Invoices, Purchase orders and Expense reports, each with specific properties, roles and workflows.
 Each document in a library belongs to a single document class.

 Learn more: What are document classes?

 A library is a collection of AODocs documents.